corda/corda/docs/source/creating-a-cordapp.rst

 .. _services:

 Services are classes which are constructed after the node has started.
-It is provided a `ServiceHubInternal`_ which allows a more rich API than the `ServiceHub`_ exposed to contracts.
+It is provided a `ServiceHubInternal`_ which allows a richer API than the `ServiceHub`_ exposed to contracts.
 It enables adding protocols, registering message handlers and more.
-The service does not run in a thread, the only entry point to the service is during construction, where message handlers should be registered and threads started.
+The service does not run in a separate thread, so the only entry point to the service is during construction, where message handlers should be registered and threads started.